zfcampus/zf-rest/docs/ref/collections-and-pagination.rst

     );

-All you need to do, then, is return a ``Zend\Paginator\Paginator`` instance from your resource listener (or an extension of that class), and PhlyRestfully will then generate appropriate relational links.
+All you need to do, then, is return a ``Zend\Paginator\Paginator`` instance from your resource listener (or an extension of that class), and ZFRest will then generate appropriate relational links.

 For example, if we consider the :ref:`walkthrough example <basics.example>`, if